 Root login if disabled and how to enable it

-For security reasons, Linux almost never wants you doing anything as root by default.
-When possible, you’re supposed to use an account with less permissions, and only elevate to root when necessary.
+For security reasons, Linux almost never wants you to do anything as root by default.
+When possible, you’re supposed to use an account with fewer permissions and only elevate to root when necessary.